-- Section 4-1 Order of Business The business of each meeting of the WMA Board shall be transacted as far as is practicable in the following order:
+- Section 4-1 Order of Business.
+The Business of each meeting of the Recycling Board shall be transacted as far as is practicable in the following order:

-- (a) Call to order;
+- (a) Call to order

-- (b) Roll call of attendance;
+- (b) Roll call of attendance

-- (c) Announcements by President;
+- (c) Announcements by President

-- (d) Open public discussion from the floor;
+- (d) Open public comment

-- (e) Approval of minutes of prior meetings (may be included in the consent calendar);
+- (e) Approval of minutes of prior meetings (may be included in the consent calendar)

-- (f) Consent calendar;
+- (f) Consent calendar

-- (g) Regular calendar;
+- (g) Regular calendar

-- (h) Member comments and communications from the Executive Director; and
+- (h) Member Comments and communications from the Executive Director; and

-- (i) Adjournment.
+- (i) Adjournment

-The above order of business may be suspended or changed at any time upon order of the President.
-The consent calendar may contain those matters the nature of which have been determined by the Executive Director to be routine, and items that have been recommended by a Committee for WMA Board approval, and will be approved by a single action.
+The above order of business may be suspended or changed at any time upon order of the Chair.
+The consent calendar may contain those matters the nature of which have been determined by the Executive Director to be routine, and items that have been recommended by a Committee for Recycling Board approval, and will be approved by a single action.
 Any item shall be removed from the consent calendar and placed for discussion on the regular calendar at the request of any member.
-WMA Board members who were not in attendance at a meeting but have read the minutes of the meeting may vote in connection with approval of those minutes.
+Recycling Board members who were not in attendance at a meeting but have read the minutes of the meeting may vote in connection with approval of those minutes.
 The regular calendar shall contain all other matters and business.

-Open public discussion from the floor is provided for any member of the public wishing to speak on any matter within the jurisdiction of the WMA, but not listed on the agenda.
-Each speaker is limited to three minutes unless a shorter period of time is set by the President.
+Open public comment from the floor is provided for any member of the public wishing to speak on any matter within the jurisdiction of the Recycling Board, but not listed on the agenda.
+Each speaker is limited to three minutes unless a shorter period of time is set by the Chair.